Meet Our Specialty Teachers

 Melissa moved to Hawai’i Island for the opportunity to teach outdoors year-round.
 Melissa is thrilled to be the music teacher at Malamalama Waldorf School, where students show tremendous talent and enthusiasm for singing, playing instruments, movement, and creative expression.

 Melissa holds a master’s degree in music education from Michigan State University and certifications in Music Learning Theory, specializing in early childhood music education.
 She has served as a music teacher in Michigan’s public schools for sixteen years.
-Information about Melissa’s private lesson studio and online music tutorials can be found at www.sigh.studio
+Information about Melissa’s private lesson studio and online music tutorials can be found at www.sigh.studio.

-Title 1 Reading/Writing Instructor
+Title 1 Reading/Writing Instructors

 Information will follow!